 has ever looked upon this Universe….” – Excerpt From All through eternity By Rumi.

 “He seems to be a god, that man

 That stings my breasts, jolts my heart

-Wedding ceremony readings make a very important party of a wedding day, one you cannot do without.
+Wedding ceremony readings make a very important part of a wedding day, one you cannot do without.
 These marriage blessings help you express all you cannot say in words that speak.
-Ensure you do it right making a choice from our round off of popular wedding readings.
-Regardless of your wedding packages, theme or type, whether religious, traditional or same-sex weddings.
+Ensure you do it right by making a choice from our round-off of popular wedding readings.
+Regardless of your wedding packages, theme, or type, whether religious, traditional, or same-sex weddings.
 There is something here to serve everyone.
-Read through, make your pick and have a wedding day to remember.
+Read through, make your pick, and have a wedding day to remember.